 - Avoid using hyphens in your domain name;

-- Choose the .com domain name over other possible alternatives like for example .net or .org.
+- If possible, choose the .com domain name over other possible alternatives like for example .net or .org.
 A .com domain name sounds more trustworthy, it is easier to remember and it can make your website seem more authoritative.

 There are many website hosting providers to choose from.
 A great option is Bluehost.
-It is very affordable, reliable, well integrated with WordPress and their customer service is excellent.
+It is very affordable, reliable, well-integrated with WordPress, and their customer support service is excellent.

 Step 5: Make it legal

 First, you need to decide on a business structure.
 The most common forms of business entities are sole proprietorships, partnerships, corporations and limited liability companies (LLC).
 The type of structure you choose will depend mainly on liability, taxation and the level of record-keeping required.
 This article gives a great overview of the factors to consider in order to select the most appropriate structure for your business.